 In April 2018, we signed a three year agreement with the Western NSW Health Research Network (WHRN), to drive innovation in health research across our Health District.

 Formed in 2013, WHRN is the peak body for health research in Western NSW and now has over 250 members.
 The Network is a collaboration between four universities, Western NSW Local Health District, Western NSW Primary Health Network, Hospitals, community managed organisations and Aboriginal Community Controlled Health Organisations (ACCHOs).

-For more information about WHRN
+For more information please visit the WHRN website.